Partner with AusPadel

 We are happy to be the only company in Australia that can tick all these boxes.

-AusPadel is an Australian registered company based in Melbourne and operating in all states.
+AusPadel is an Australian registered company based in Melbourne and the Gold Coast, and operating in all states.
 We work with top manufacturers in the Padel industry to not only design the courts that comply with Australian regulation, but also the International Padel Federation requirements.
 Our local team would be more than happy to work with you to define your Padel project and manage the end-to-end process, from ideation to installation and beyond.